Over the last decade, it’s safe to say the field of holistic nutrition has become a hot commodity!

 More and more people are looking outside the box, beyond the conventional medicine scope, to explore holistic and alternative ways of supporting their health at a deeper level.

-Don’t get me wrong – as a holistic nutritionist and functional dietitian who is on a mission to change the trajectory of healthcare for the better, of course I’m thrilled to see that holistic nutrition services are in higher demand than ever before!
+Don’t get me wrong – as a holistic RDN and functional dietitian who is on a mission to change the trajectory of healthcare for the better, of course I’m thrilled to see that holistic nutrition services are in higher demand than ever before!

 But at the same time, as this field continues to grow and evolve, I understand it’s also becoming VERY loud out there.